 A minority of individuals with acne scars exhibit hypertrophic scars or keloid scars.
 These scars are associated with deposition of excess collagen and decreased collagenase activity.
 Hypertrophic scars are usually raised and firm with collagen bundles within the borders if the injury site.
 They are more common in darker-skinned people.

-ACNE SCAR TREATMENTS AT ACADEMY LASER CLINICS
+ACNE SCAR TREATMENTS AT ACADEMY FACE AND BODY

 - FRACTIONAL CARBON DIOXIDE LASER (ScarLess DOT)

 Fractional CO2 laser treatment is employed for treating moderate to severe acne scarring.
 It is also useful in the treatment of old scars.
 Numerous clinical studies have previously demonstrated the efficacy of CO2 laser treatments in the improvement of atrophic acne scars.

 Cosmetic surgeons regard fractional CO2 laser resurfacing as the best skin resurfacing procedure.
 It produces optimal results regardless of the skin type of the patient.
 The reason for this is the nearly infinite setting parameters that allow the surgeons to modulate treatments concordant with patient skin characteristics.